-The major shareholder of the Group is Interlink Communication Public Company Limited, holding 48.42% of the Group's
+The major shareholder of the Group is Interlink Communication Public Company Limited, holding 49.12% of the Group's shares.

-ETIX ITEL Bangkok Company Limited is a joint venture of the Group (formerly named Genesis Data Center Company Limited).
+ETIX ITEL Bangkok Company Limited is a joint venture of the Group.

 Blue Solutions Company Limited is a subsidiary of the Group.